EuphCodes/EuphCodes/README.md

 - 👋 Hi, I’m @EuphCodes
-- 👀 I’m interested in becoming a software developer.
+- 👀 I’m interested in becoming a web developer.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on anything at my current skill level
 - 📫 You can reach me Discord @ Euphemia#6264